-- 4. Disconnect the node from the in-line terminator cable or Y cable if necessary.
+- 3. Disconnect the power to the node. - 4.
+Disconnect the node from the in-line terminator cable or Y cable if necessary.
 The other nodes accessing the bus will encounter no problems as long as the in-line terminator or Y cable remains connected to the bus. - 5.
 Replace or upgrade hardware on the node, as needed. - 6.
-Reconnect the node to the in-line terminator cable or Y cable if necessary. - 7.
-Reconnect power and reboot the node.
-If AUTOSTART\CMCLD is set to 1 in the /etc/rc.config.d/cmcluster file, the node will rejoin the cluster. - 8.
+Halt all nodes connected to the shared SCSI bus, and power them down. - 7.
+Reconnect the node to the in-line terminator cable or Y cable if necessary. - 8.
+Power-on the nodes in the cluster.
+If AUTOSTART_CMCLD is set to 1 in the /etc/rc.config.d/cmcluster file, the nodes will automatically start the cluster and the packages. - 9.
 If necessary, move packages back to the node from their alternate locations and restart them.